 Training a neural network model is a quite complicated process where one has to choose an architecture of the network, tune the parameters, choose the optimization method and so on.
 Luckily here we have done it for you!

-Interactive model training is the part where you choose the type of a model (currently, single label classification or multi label classification), and train it in one click.
+Interactive model training is where you choose the type of a model and train it in one click.
 You will get a state-of-the-art model trained in just a few minutes!
-Moreover, if you are advanced user, you can adjust many of the training parameters yourself.
+Moreover, if you an are advanced user, you can adjust many of the training parameters yourself.

 - Total number of images that will be used to train the model

 - Total number of distinct labels